JustinMShea/wooldridge/README.md

 View(jtrain)
 ```

-Lastly, please see the `wooldRidge-vignette` for and an example from the text.
+Lastly, please see the `wooldRidge-vignette` for an example from the text.

 ```{r}
  vignette("wooldRidge-vignette")